Temperature - Why It Could Be Damaging Your Sleep

-Research has shown that along with light, temperature plays a significant role in our sleep.
-Changes in our body temperature has a bi-directional effect on our circadian rhythm, affecting when we naturally feel tired or alert.
+Temperature plays a significant role in our sleep, where getting too hot or too cold effects our circadian rhythm, affecting when we naturally feel tired or alert.

 As we coast towards bedtime, our internal body clock kicks off processes that begin to cool down our body temperature by 1°C, regardless of the room temperature we are sleeping in.
 This cooling-down of the body triggers the release of the so-called ‘sleepy hormone’ melatonin.
 A similar increase in temperature occurs as we come closer to morning, which limits the release of melatonin, making us feel alert and awake.